s-expressionists/Khazern/README.md

 ### Stream Iteration

-All stream iteration paths have the following prepositions and USING
+All stream being clauses have the following prepositions and USING
 phrases:

 * The IN and OF prepositions are synonyms and specify the form that